NatGuyton/check_http_improved/README.md

 This came about due to a desire to have a decent multi-step http monitor from the command line, possibly used with nagios/icinga and that monitoring ecosystem, as well as a script monitor replacement for the http monitor in our antiquated SiteScope, which has multi-step capability, but does not speak TLS 1.1 or higher.

+This should ideally be used with Python 3.4 or higher if you want SNI support.

 ## Features

 * Monitoring specs defined in JSON